deanwilson/perl-Linux-Ext2-FileAttributes/README.md

 ## Deprecation ##

-This code should be considered deprecated - 2015/11/20
+This code should be considered heavily deprecated - 2015/11/20

 ## Usage ##